shopsys/monorepo-tools/project-base/docs/introduction/running-acceptance-tests.md

 As Chrome browser has auto-update enabled by default this may require you to update ChromeDriver from time to time.

 ### Installing Google Chrome browser
-Download and install Google Chrome browser from: https://www.google.com/chrome/browser/desktop/
+Download and install Google Chrome browser from https://www.google.com/chrome/browser/desktop/

 ### Setting-up ChromeDriver (Selenium WebDriver)
 ChromeDriver can be downloaded from: https://sites.google.com/a/chromium.org/chromedriver/downloads